Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

 Now, any type we consider necessarily has either an `X()` or an `X() int` method, so either implements `X`, or implements `NotX` (and never both).

-So, checking if these general type sets are empty is NP complete.
+So, checking that an interface has an empty type set is equivalent to checking that a boolean formula in CNF has no solution.
+As described above, that is NP-complete.

 Even worse, as the definition of what operations you can do on a variable of type parameter type, [we can show that *even type-checking a generic function*